debugworkbench/debug-workbench-atom/README.md

-# debug-workbench-atom package
+# debug-workbench-atom package (discontinued)

-Debug Workbench is an extensible debugging framework, and this package integrates it into the Atom editor.
+Debug Workbench is an extensible debugging framework, and this package was meant to integrate it into the Atom editor.
+However, this proved to be overly tedious, so the integration has been dropped.
+Development focus has now switched to a [standalone Electron-based application](https://github.com/debugworkbench/hydragon).

 Development
 ===========